MIT-SPARK/Kimera-VIO/README.md

 This library can be cloned into a catkin workspace and built alongside the ROS wrapper.

+## iii.
+Evalation and Debugging

+For more information on tools for debugging and evaluating the pipeline, see [our documentation](/docs/kimeravio_debug_evaluation.md)

 # 3. Parameters
 Kimera-VIO accepts two independent sources of parameters:
 - YAML files: contains parameters for Backend and Frontend.